 * If using fresh corn, to remove corn from the cob first remove the husks and strings.
 Stand the corn up with the tip down in a large shallow pan like a baking dish.
 Using a sharp chef's knife, use long downward strokes to remove the corn kernels from the cob.
 You might find it easier to use a bundt pan to hold the ear of corn and catch the kernels.
 Or you can use a corn stripper.

-1 Melt the butter in a medium sized saucepan on medium heat.
+1 Cook the shallots in butter: Melt the butter in a medium sized saucepan on medium heat.
 Add the shallots and cook until translucent, about 3 minutes.

 2 Add the corn, salt, and anise liqueur if using (if not using, add 1 Tbsp water).
 Bring to a simmer, cover, reduce the heat to low, and cook for 15-20 minutes, until the corn is tender.